 Financial targets are important instruments in the governance of Wholly Owned State Entities.
 Financial targets are set by the Board of each entity, in consultation with the Owner.
-The purpose of financial targets is to safeguard the creation of value, by ensuring that the Board work towards long-term, attainable goals:
+The purpose of financial targets is to safeguard the creation of value by ensuring that the Board work towards long-term, attainable goals:

-- -achieve efficiency - -keep the entity's financial risk at a reasonable level - -ensure sustainable and predictable dividend yield for the Owner - -in a structured way, to measure track and evaluate, profitability efficiency and risk.
+- -achieve efficiency - -keep the entities' financial risk at a reasonable level - -ensure sustainable and predictable dividend yield for the owner - -in a structured way to measure, track and evaluate profitability, efficiency and risk.